 What do I mean by the right way?
-Keep your blog focused on your chosen niche, realizing it’s going to take time and effort to build your blog, promoting your blog effectively, and making sure it has a means of making money.
+Keep your blog focused on your chosen niche, realize it’s going to take time and effort to build your blog, promote your blog effectively, and make sure it has a means of making money.

 Many bloggers see blogging as a hobby.
 And that’s fine, there’s nothing wrong with blogging for fun.
 But blogging for fun won’t make any money – unless you’re a celebrity, nobody cares about what you did last weekend or the name of your cat!

 If you want to be a full-time blogger you have to write the type of posts that attract visitors to your blog.
 Your blogging is driven by the needs of your readers.
 You’re answering the questions your audience is typing into Google.